Spacial/awesome-csirt/README.md

 * [Sarlacc](https://github.com/scrapbird/sarlacc) is an SMTP server that I use in my malware lab to collect spam from infected hosts.
 * [linux-hardened](https://github.com/copperhead/linux-hardened): Minimal supplement to upstream Kernel Self Protection Project changes.
 * [upvote](https://github.com/google/upvote): A multi-platform binary whitelisting solution
+* [ssh-auditor](https://github.com/ncsa/ssh-auditor): The best way to scan for weak ssh passwords on your network

 ### Apache